deta/cloud-docs/docs/micros/deploy_on_deta_button.md

 ```

 :::note
-Specify the __exact__ branch url if you want to use a different branch for deplyment.
+Specify the __exact__ branch url if you want to use a different branch for deployment.
 If you provide the repository url without specifying a branch, the default branch will be used.

 The repository **must be a public git repository url.**
 ::: -->